trek-view/basecamp/_posts/2023-02-17-building-street-view-alternative-for-the-outdoors-part-1.md

 ### Using the Mapillary public API to link uploads to sequences

-We have three key bits of known info;
+I have three key bits of known info;

 1. The raw metadata in the photos/videos
 2. The description JSON file created by Mapillary Tools (from the photos/videos metadata)